 US State Dept Travel Advisory

 The US Department of State currently recommends US citizens exercise normal precautions in Seychelles.
-Consult its website via the link below for updates to travel advisories and statements on safety, security, local laws and special circumstances in this country.
+Consult its website via the link below for updates to travel advisories.

 US citizens should make sure their passport is valid at the date of their entering the country and during the length of their entire visit.
 They should also make sure they have at least 1 blank page in their passport for any entry stamp that will be required.
 A visa is not required; visitor permits granted upon arrival with return ticket.

 US does not have an embassy in Seychelles; the US Ambassador to Mauritius is accredited to Seychelles; +(230) 202-4400; EMER: +(230) 5253 3641; US Embassy Port Louis, 4th Floor, Rogers House, John Kennedy Street, Port Louis, Mauritius; PTLConsular@state.gov; https://mu.usembassy.gov/

 Lesbian, gay, bisexual, transgender, queer, intersex, and asexual (LGBTQIA+) travelers can face unique challenges when traveling abroad.
 Laws and attitudes in some countries may affect safety and ease of travel.
 Legal protections vary from country to country.
 Many countries do not legally recognize same-sex marriage.
 Approximately seventy countries consider consensual same-sex sexual relations a crime, sometimes carrying severe punishment.

 The CDC and WHO recommend the following vaccinations for Seychelles: hepatitis A, hepatitis B, typhoid, yellow fever, rabies, meningitis, polio, measles, mumps and rubella (MMR), Tdap (tetanus, diphtheria and pertussis), chickenpox, shingles, pneumonia, COVID-19, and influenza.